-Chionodoxa, commonly known as glory of the snow, blooms in very early spring.
-Its star-like flowers have sky blue, lavender, pink or white petals and pure white centers.
+Chionodoxa, commonly known as glory of the snow, bloom in very early spring.
+The star-like flowers can be sky blue, lavender, pink or white.
 These hardy, carefree bulbs are excellent for naturalizing.
-Planted beneath trees or shrubs, or even right in the lawn, they multiply readily and will spread a ripple of early spring color through your landscape.
+Planted beneath trees or shrubs, or even right in the lawn, they will multiply readily and spread a ripple of early spring color through your landscape.

 When you compare two chionodoxa bulbs side by side, it’s easy to see differences in quality.
-A larger bulb contains more stored food energy and will produce a stronger plant with bigger flowers.
-Longfield Gardens supplies plump, good-size chionodoxa bulbs so you can enjoy the biggest, brightest blooms.
+A larger bulb (as shown at far left) contains more stored food energy and will produce a stronger plant with bigger flowers.
+Longfield Gardens supplies 5/6 cm chionodoxa bulbs so you can enjoy the biggest, brightest blooms.

-LAWNS: Chionodoxa bulbs can be planted directly into a lawn.
-Their perky flowers will bloom before the grass begins to green up and their foliage has usually died back by the time the lawn needs mowing.
+Lawns: Chionodoxa bulbs can also be planted directly into a lawn.
+Their perky flowers will bloom before the grass begins to green up, and their foliage will usually die back by the time the lawn needs mowing.

 Chionodoxa are great naturalizers because they reproduce in two ways.
 The bulbs multiply by throwing off little bulblets and the flowers set seed.
 In a few short years chionodoxa can spread like a carpet across the lawn or beneath shrubs and trees.

 Sometimes chionodoxa will pop up here and there around the yard.
 Ants are attracted to the coating on the seeds and when carrying them back to their nest, some inevitably get dropped along the way.

 Rodents and deer rarely bother these carefree spring-blooming bulbs.

 Like other spring bulbs, chionodoxa will need the energy produced by their foliage to put on a good show of flowers the following spring.
 Chionodoxa foliage is no more than about 4” tall and it disappears quickly – usually within 3 weeks after flowering.